Esters header image

 Naming esters

-If you study the image below you will see that the ester group (-COO-) is made when the hydroxyl group (-OH) is removed from a carboxylic acid and the -H is removed from the an alcohol.
+If you study the image below you will see that the ester group (-COO-) is made when the hydroxyl group (-OH) is removed from a carboxylic acid and the -H is removed from the hydroxyl group in the alcohol.
 The acid and alcohol molecular residues then join together to form the ester.
 The -OH and -H which are removed join to form a molecule of water.

 Esters are named by changing the ending of the name of the alcohol from -ol to -yl, we simply use the alkyl stem name e.g. methanol would be methyl, ethanol would be ethyl, propanol would be propyl.
 The acid name ending in -ic is changed to -ate.
-The name of the alcohol is placed first when naming the ester, so butyl ethanoate is a common ester made from the alcohol butanol and the carboxylic acid ethanoic acid, other common esters include:
+The name of the alcohol is placed first when naming the ester, so for example the ester butyl ethanoate is made from the alcohol butanol and the carboxylic acid ethanoic acid.
+The image below gives two more examples on how to name esters.

-structure of the esters methyl ethanoate and ethyl methanoate
+3d models and structure of the esters methyl ethanoate and ethyl methanoate with a detailed method on how to name esters.

 Physical properties of esters

-Esters are volatile liquids since they cannot form hydrogen bonds.
+Esters are volatile liquids since they cannot form hydrogen bonds between neighbouring molecules, the main form of intermolecular bonding between ester molecules will be dipole-dipole bonding and obviously Van der Waals forces (London dispersion forces).
 Short chain length esters are sparingly soluble in water, since esters contain polar C=O and C-O bonds they are able to form dipole-dipole bonds with neighbouring ester molecules and also solvent molecules such as water.
-However as the non-polar covalent chain length of the ester increases in size the attractive forces between the C=O and C-O bonds in the ester and any solvent water molecules will diminish overall in size and the solubility of the ester will reduce.
+However as the non-polar covalent chain length of the ester increases in size the attractive forces between the C=O and C-O bonds in the ester and any solvent water molecules will diminish in size and the solubility of the ester will reduce.

 Key Points